 Understanding Permissions and Sharing

 Data in CupixWorks is organized in several layers.
-Higher level data sets, also called parent data, can hold various multiple types of child data.
-For example, a project is categorized as the child data of a workspace, and captures or SiteViews are child data of a project.
+Higher-level data sets, also called parent data, can hold various multiple types of child data.
+For example, a project is categorized as the child data of a workspace, and captures or SiteViews are the child data of a project.

 You can share child data with other team members without sharing parent data.
 For example, you can share a project without sharing its parent workspace, or you can share a SiteView with external collaborators without sharing the SiteView's parent project.